Towards Cross-lingual Values Judgment: A Consensus-Pluralism Perspective: X-Value Benchmark

 \subsection{Data Composition}

-\textbf{Sources \& Supplement.} We collect over 27,000 questions and statements (named Question) $\mathcal{Q} = \{q_i\}_{i=1}^N$ related to global public issues, spanning 18 languages $\mathcal{L}$, from online platforms (\eg, Reddit), along with their corresponding answers and responses (named Answer) when available.
-We further supplement missing Answers by leveraging multiple LLMs.
-Specifically, for each Question $q_i \in \mathcal{Q}$ we obtain two distinct answers: (1) a \textit{normal} one $a_i^{\text{norm}}$, either sourced directly from online platforms or generated by safety-aligned LLMs (\eg, GPT-5.2), tends to reflect socially accepted values; and (2) a \textit{risky} one $a_i^{\text{risk}}$, generated by an uncensored version of open-source LLMs\footnote{https://huggingface.co/huihui-ai/models}, is more likely to reflect normatively inappropriate values.
-For generating both Answers, we utilize specific prompts designed to match the Answer style typically observed on the platforms (details in Appendix~\ref{sec:appen:generation}).
-Overall, this procedure yields a large-scale dataset $\mathcal{D}_\text{all} = \{(q_i, a_i^{\text{norm}}), (q_i, a_i^{\text{risk}})\}_{i=1}^N$ that contains over 54,000 Question-Answer (QA) pairs, consisting of \textit{normal} and \textit{risky} pairs, which can subsequently facilitate data splitting and selection.
+\textbf{Sources \& Supplement.} We first collect over 20k questions (named Question) $\mathcal{Q} = \{q_i\}_{i=1}^N$ related to global public issues, spanning 14 languages $\mathcal{L}$, from online platforms (\eg, Reddit, X, Zhihu, Quora, Kaskus), along with their corresponding answers (named Answer) when available.
+We further supplement missing Answers by using multiple LLMs.
+Specifically, for each Question $q_i \in \mathcal{Q}$ we obtain two distinct Answers: (1) a \textit{normal} one $a_i^{\text{norm}}$, either sourced directly from online platforms or generated by safety-aligned LLMs (\eg, GPT-5.2~\citep{openai2025gpt52}), tends to reflect socially accepted values; and (2) a \textit{risky} one $a_i^{\text{risk}}$, generated by an uncensored version of open-source LLMs~\citep{huihui2025uncensor}, is more likely to reflect inappropriate values.
+For generating both Answers, we utilize specific prompts designed to match the Answer style typically observed on the online platforms (details in Appendix~\ref{sec:appen:generation}).
+Overall, this procedure yields a large-scale dataset $\mathcal{D}_\text{all} = \{(q_i, a_i^{\text{norm}}), (q_i, a_i^{\text{risk}})\}_{i=1}^N$ that contains over 40k QA pairs, consisting of \textit{normal} and \textit{risky} pairs.

-\textbf{Data Taxonomy.} Considering that global public issues reflected in QA pairs often embody culturally grounded value motivations, we construct our issue domain taxonomy utilizing \textit{Schwartz’s refined Basic Human Values Theory}~\citep{schwartz2012overview} as the conceptual framework.
+\textbf{Data Taxonomy.} Considering that global public issues reflected in QA pairs often embody culturally grounded value motivations, we construct our data taxonomy utilizing \textit{Schwartz's refined Basic Human Values Theory}~\citep{schwartz2012overview,schwartz2012refining} as the conceptual framework.
 This theory summarizes value motivations guiding individual and collective decision-making across contexts into 19 basic values and has demonstrated a stable structure in cross-cultural research~\citep{rai2025social, du2025simvbg, shen2025mind}.
-Based on this foundation, we select 16 values relevant to content safety and organize them into seven domain categories based on their typical manifestations in global public issues, as shown in Table~\ref{tab:schwartz}.
+Based on this foundation, we select 16 values relevant to content safety and organize them into seven categories based on their typical manifestations in global public issues, as shown in Table~\ref{tab:schwartz}.
 Arguably, these seven categories encompass the vast majority of public issues across global domains.
+More details are in Appendix~\ref{sec:appen:taxonomy}.
+We subsequently leverage GPT-5.2~\citep{openai2025gpt52} to label each sample and yield $\mathcal{D}_\text{all} = \{(q_i, a_i,c_i)\}_{i=1}^{N}$.